-So far I’m feeling good, I’m very tired we played in Cardiff last night and we set off from Cardiff at midnight to get to a Travelodge at 4am.
-Good to be here, it’s amazing to be asked to play, it’s very exciting and for that reason I’m sure it’s going to be really, really good.
+So far I’m feeling good, I’m very tired, we played in Cardiff last night and we set off at midnight to get to a Travelodge at 4am.
+It’s good to be here, it’s amazing to be asked to play, it’s very exciting and for that reason I’m sure it’s going to be really, really good.

 To our knowledge you are by far the ‘heaviest’ act on the line up, I would suspect that has happened multiple times in your career; how do you approach a performance when this is the case?